dekucheng/AMCL_WAKE_UP/README.md

 </p>

 We keep calculating such expectation over iterations.
 If such expectation is less than **0.001** after **N** iterations, state group of **{X<sub>1</sub>, X<sub>2</sub>}** is considered to be the desired state group and the robot is navigated by the corresponding control data **u**.

+Since in practice, during the navigation by control data **u**, AMCL still keeps reasampling based on true sensor reading.
+Thus the true priors of all state clusters usually present in such way: the more-likely state usually has larger prior than expected (which is the prior before taking **u**) while the less-likely state usually has less prior than expected (which is the prior before taking control **u**) after the control **u** finishing its navigation.

+If such method is used instead of a fixed threshold of L2 distance, the threshold can be adaptive which always **bounds the number of iterations <= N (the number we set)** before at least one cluster is dropped after taking control data **u**.

 ## Acknowledgement